 The Best Beaches on the Big Island of Hawaii

-Going to the beach is one of my favorite things to do in Hawaii.
+Going to the beach is one of my favorite things to do on the Big Island of Hawaii.
 The sand is white, black, or green depending on the beach you go to, which is something you really cannot say about most places in the world.
 Every trip I try to have at least a few dedicated beach days and honestly if it were up to me that is how I would spend every single day.

-I stay at Kona Landing on Alii Drive when I am on the island, and one of the things I love about it is that it comes fully stocked for beach days — chairs, coolers, beach blankets, beach toys, snorkeling gear.
+I stay at Kona Landing my 2Br 2 Ba condo on Alii Drive when I am on the island, and one of the things I love about it is that it comes fully stocked for beach days, chairs, coolers, beach blankets, beach toys, umbrellas and even snorkeling gear.
 I do not have to think about anything except packing a cooler, grabbing a poke bowl from one of the spots downtown, throwing a magazine and a podcast in my bag, and getting in the water.
-Ryder fell in love with the beach the last time I brought him because the water is so warm and the whole experience is just so easy.
+My son Ryder fell in love with the beach the last time I brought him because the water is so warm and the whole experience is just so easy.
 That is the Big Island for you.

 This one is right in my backyard.
 Magic Sands, also called White Sands Beach Park, is a short walk or drive from Kona Landing and is one of my most visited beaches on the whole island.
 The sand here famously disappears and reappears depending on wave conditions and season, which is wild and also gives the beach its name.